johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 ## Speeding up loading times

-To reduce loading times, use _warp mode_ that speeds up the emulated Amiga to faster-than-realtime (as fast as your computer can handle).
+To reduce loading times, use **warp mode** that speeds up the emulated Amiga to faster-than-realtime (as fast as your computer can handle).
 You can toggle warp mode with the ++end+pause++ shortcut.

 !!! warning

-    *Never* increase the floppy emulation speed of WinUAE as that will break most disk-based copy protections.
-It might initially seem that all is fine, but many games *do not* advertise if their protection checks failed!
+    Note for people who know enough about WinUAE to be dangerous: *never* increase the floppy emulation speed of WinUAE as that will break most disk-based copy protections.
+It might initially seem that all is fine, but many games *do not* advertise when they failed the protection checks!
 They will casually let you keep playing but put the game silently into an unwinnable state.

     Warp mode works 100% reliably because it speeds up the whole emulated